Our people

 Luisa Beltran-Castillon

 Luisa has extensive experience in New Zealand public service having worked as a manager and principal researcher at several agencies, including the Ministry of Education, Statistics New Zealand, and the Ministry of Social Development.
-Her work has covered a range of policy areas including; housing, student achievement, early childhood education, family violence, child protection, early intervention, disability, injury prevention and criminal justice.
+Her work has covered a range of policy areas including; disability, housing, student achievement, early childhood education, family violence, child protection, early intervention, injury prevention and criminal justice.

-Luisa holds a BSc (Hons) in Computing, Operational Research and Statistics, and developed her modelling and analytical expertise in the financial and management consultancy sectors in the UK.
 Luisa has a collaborative working style and enjoys working alongside others in a collegial or mentoring relationship.

 luisa.beltran-castillon@kotatainsight.co.nz